How to Legally Decline a Tenant: Setting Tenant Criteria

-When handling a rental application landlords must follow best practices and any applicable laws, such as the Fair Housing Act and state laws.
+When handling and declining rental applications landlords must follow best practices and applicable laws, such as the Fair Housing Act and FCRA.

-There are a few things that you can look at throughout the tenant screening process that can help you make the best choice and minimize the risks associated with renting to a poor applicant.
+There are a few things factors you can use when screening tenants to help you make the best choice and minimize the risks associated with renting to a poor applicant.
 However, when running tenant applicants through your screening process you have to make sure you are consistent, and that any rental applications you do deny are done so on legitimate and legal grounds.

-By setting strict predetermined parameters for who you will and won’t rent to based you can simplify your tenant’s screening process and help you avoid potentially bad tenants.
-Even if none of the applicants qualifies – it’s better for your property to be vacant a little bit longer than to have a bad tenant that you may need to evict in the end.
+By setting predetermined parameters for who you will and won’t rent to, you can simplify your tenant screening process and ensure you stay compliant.
+Being strict is essential.
+Even if none of your rental applicants qualifies – it’s better for your property to be vacant a little bit longer than to have a bad tenant that you may need to evict in the end.

-It’s also important to have clear predetermined criteria so that you can justify rejecting a tenant.
-Your qualifying criteria then are a set of legal reasons why you might choose to reject a tenant’s application.
+Your predetermined criteria will also be your primary tool when it comes to justifying denying a rental application.
+Your qualifying criteria are not just to help you select the best possible tenant, they are a set of legal reasons why you might choose to reject a tenant’s application.

 1. Color